clojurewerkz/ogre.docs/articles/reduce.md

 ---
-title: "Executing queries in Ogre, a graph query library"
+title: "Reduce-like functions in Ogre, a graph query library"
 layout: article
 ---

-## Reduce like functions
+## Reduce-like functions

 These functions sort of act like `clojure.core/reduce`.